dvhb/webpack/docs/Configuration.md

   HTML file to use as the template for application.

 * **`assetsDir`**<br>
-  Type: `String`, optional<br>
+  Type: `String` or `Array`, optional<br>
-  Your application static assets folder, will be accessible as `/` in the dev-server.
+  Your application static assets folder, will be accessible as `/` in the dev-server or prod-server.

 * **`serverHost`**<br>
   Type: `String`, default: `localhost`<br>